overthesun/simoc/GCP_instruction.md

 ```

 ### Access the SIMOC App
 Navigate to the Cloud Kubernetes Services.
-Once the cluster is up and running (may need to click Refresh button a couple of times), the `nginx-ingress-controller` service will list the HTTP/HTTPS Endpoints that you can use to access the app.
+Once the cluster is up and running (you may need to click a Refresh button a couple of times), the `nginx-ingress-controller` service will list the HTTP/HTTPS Endpoints that you can use to access the app.
 * https://console.cloud.google.com/kubernetes/discovery

 ## Deploy SIMOC (`from local Linux/macOS`)